 I love the cimbalom.
 I’ve lost count of how many years I’ve spent working in Romania (I speak fluent Romanian) where it’s more or less ubiquitous.
 So for what it’s worth, this concerto is also my way of saying thanks to the people of that lovely country for enriching my musical experience.

 The modality of the music is symbolic.
 The first two movements are written predominantly in a symmetrical octatonic mode of limited transposition, into which occasional splashes of more conventional modality intrude rather like shafts of sunlight piercing mountain cloud and mist.
 For the last movement the music shifts into an almost Balkan-sounding mode with a sharpened fourth and a flattened seventh, before reverting in exuberant style to the octatonic mode that opened the concerto.
 There’s loads more that I could say about A Himalaya Concerto but I’d like to leave the last word to three people whose judgement I trust, starting with the man for whom I wrote the work.

 The first movement carried reminiscences of Stravinsky and also of Prokofiev's piano concertos.
 The melodic theme in A was developed and carried forward to perfection; the secondary theme in C was a good contrast to this.
 The second movement was a nice extension of the previous material and had Mussorgsky-esque moments, particularly the interplay between clarinet and cimbalom.
 The final movement was brilliant.
 I adored the way it approached an almost shimmering Gamelan-type texture at times.
 Thanks for a great listen....
-Charles Jackson-Allen, Musician, Trowbridge, England
+Charlie Jackson-Allen, Musician, Trowbridge, England

 I must say that the clarinet part certainly is challenging.
 You have stretched the instrument to new paths....
 Louis Panacciulli, Music Director, Nassau Pops Symphony Orchestra, NY, USA